ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/mocking.md

 ## Mocking Functions

 The Ballerina test framework provides the capability to mock a function.
 You can easily mock a function in a module that you are testing or a function of an imported module by using the mocking feature.
-This feature will help you to test your Ballerina code independently, from other modules and functions.
+This feature will help you to test your Ballerina code independently from other modules and functions.

 The object specified with the `@test:Mock {}` annotation will be considered as a mock function, which gets triggered in place of the real function.